Rigging and Training at Home

 Aerial/circus arts and yoga come from different traditions and histories and are often taught very differently.
 The important thing to remember is that gravity doesn't care.
 It simply is not safe to begin training in the air at home unless you have enough experience and instruction to know how to do it safely – and this includes knowing what equipment is safe and appropriate.

-Because of this, people often think that experience with aerial yoga, etc., qualifies them to skip levels in aerial training, or that it is less serious and requires less care.
+Because of this, people often think that experience with aerial yoga, etc., qualifies them to skip levels in aerial training or that it is less serious and requires less care.
 It is also more commercially available and leads to many more accidents.
-More “aerial” accidents at yoga and dance studios give the professional aerial community a bad name, even though most professional aerialists and aerial instructors have gone through extensive training to learn how to practice, perform, and teach this art form safely.
+More “aerial” accidents and inexperienced instructors at yoga and dance studios give the professional aerial community a bad name.
+Professional aerialists and aerial instructors have gone through extensive training to learn how to practice, perform, and teach this art form safely.

 Rigging at Home